vdbrink/vdbrink.github.io/node-red/node-red_home-assistant.md

 * Go to the hamburger menu on the top right and select the menu item "Manage pallete"
 * Select the tab Install and enter "home-assistant-websocket"
 * Click on the install button to install it.
-* After the installation you see a set new node in your left sidebar.
+* After the installation, you see a set new node in your left sidebar.

 ### Configure your Home Assistant server
 * Go to the sidebar and open the Configuration nodes (the wheel icon).
   <img src="images_ha/nr_config_node.png" width="250px" alt="Configuration nodes in Node-RED"/>

-* Under the section 'On all flows' scroll to server and double click on the Home Assistant element.
+* Under the section 'On all flows' scroll to server and double-click on the Home Assistant element.
 * Define the *Base URL*, this must be the url where Home Assistant can be reached from Node-RED.
-If you run both in a docker you need the name of the docker image as host name.
+If you run both in a docker, you need the name of the docker image as host name.
 For example http://homeassistant:8123 Now Node-RED reach Home Assistant from inside the docker network.
 It's also possible to use the IP-address, but then it access it outside the docker and via the internal network which can act slower.

   <img src="images_ha/config_ha_server.png" alt="config Home Assistant server in Node-RED"/>